sakura-yamanaka/sakura-yamanaka/README.md

 :cherry_blossom: **About Me**

-I am a sophomore Hesburgh-Yusko Scholar majoring in **Political Science** and **Applied & Computational Mathematics and Statistics (ACMS)** with a minor in **Computing and Digital Technologies** at the University of Notre Dame.
+I am a Hesburgh-Yusko Scholar majoring in **Political Science** and **Applied & Computational Mathematics and Statistics (ACMS)** with a minor in **Computing and Digital Technologies** at the University of Notre Dame.
+I am currently on track to graudate in May of 2027.
 Passionate about the intersection of **technology, politics, and justice**, I aim to harness computing and data science to advance human rights and the common good.

 :star2: **Professional Highlights**